emberjs/data/CONTRIBUTING.md

 You can use package linking to test checkouts of ember-data.
 This applies to consuming ember-data directly within an ember application.
 It will not work in your application if you are consuming ember-data through an addon (transitive dependency problem).
 This approach also presumes consuming all of ember-data.
 You can link to divisions within ember-data as well.

 1. clone this repository or another fork
-1. run `yarn install`
+1. run `pnpm install`
-1. run `yarn workspace ember-data link`
+1. run `pnpm --filter ember-data link`
 1. `cd` into your application
-1. run `yarn link "ember-data"`.
-If you don't use yarn in your application, `npm link "ember-data"` may work.
+1. run `pnpm link "ember-data"`.
+If you don't use pnpm in your application, `npm link "ember-data"` may work.

 Then you can run `ember serve` as usual in your application.
 You should see something like the following printed to your terminal:

 ```
 some-app $ ember serve

-Missing symlinked yarn packages:
+Missing symlinked pnpm packages:
 Package: ember-data
   * Specified: ~3.15.0
   * Symlinked: 3.17.0-alpha.1